Table of Contents

 Example: “I would really appreciate it if you were able to write a letter of recommendation for me, if you are unable to do so, however, I completely understand and please don’t worry about it.”

-If you are in a situation where you are unable to ask for a recommendation in person, write a request via email.
+If you are in a situation where you can’t ask for a recommendation in person, write a request via email.
 Simply follow the same guidelines outlined in the section above and your request will be golden.

 If you’re still unsure of yourself however, we’ve created a professional template for writing a letter of recommendation email request below.
 Simply copy and paste the template and then fill in your own details.